Decoding Susceptibility: Modeling Misbelief to Misinformation Through a Computational Approach: Introduction

+People's mental processes, which are unobservable and influenced by various factors, directly affect several externalized behaviors, such as reposting on social media~\cite{mitchell2019many, brady2020mad, islam2020misinformation, altay2022so}. \vn{Building on these prior works, we propose a computational method to efficiently model individuals' unobservable susceptibility levels only based on their observable social media posting and sharing behaviors.
+We represent users based on their historical posts and perform multi-task learning to simultaneously learn to classify whether a user would share a post, as well as to rank susceptibility scores among similar and dissimilar users when the same content is seen.} This computational modeling method unlocks the scales of misinformation-related studies and provides a novel perspective to reveal users' belief patterns.

-We conduct comprehensive evaluations to validate the proposed susceptability measurement and find that that the estimations from our model are highly aligned with human judgment.
-Building upon such large-scale susceptibility labeling, we further conduct a set analysis of how different social factors relate to susceptibility.
-We find that political leanings and psychological factors are associated with susceptibility in varying degrees.
-Moreover, our analysis based on these inferred susceptability scores corroborates the findings of previous studies based on self-reported beliefs, e.g. stronger analytical thinking is an indicator of low susceptibility.
-The results of our analysis extend findings in existing literature in a significant way.
-For example, we demonstrate that, susceptibility distribution in the U.S. exhibits a certain degree of correlation with political leanings.
-To sum up, our contributions are: \begin{itemize}\itemsep0em \item We propose a computational model to infer people's susceptibility towards misinformation in the context of COVID-19, by modeling unobservable latent susceptibility through observable sharing activities. \item Evaluation shows that our model effectively models unobservable belief, and the predictions highly correlate with human judgment. \item We conduct a large-scale analysis to uncover the underlying factors contributing to susceptibility across a diverse user population from various professional fields and geographical regions, presenting important implications for related social science studies. \end{itemize}
+In this paper, we focus our experiments on COVID-19 misinformation, and our evaluations demonstrate that the estimations from our model are highly aligned with human judgment when assessed through a susceptibility comparison task. \vn{The correlation study between estimated and human-annotated susceptibility verifies the effectiveness of the indirect susceptibility modeling method.} To further illustrate the significance of our work, we employ our model to annotate susceptibility levels on a large-scale dataset.
+Building upon this extensive susceptibility labeling, we then conduct a set analysis to examine how various factors relate to susceptibility.
+Our analysis reveals that psychological factors, professional fields, and political leanings are associated with susceptibility to varying degrees.
+Notably, this large-scale analysis enabled by our computational susceptibility modeling corroborates the findings of previous studies based on self-reported beliefs, e.g. confirming that stronger analytical thinking is an indicator of lower susceptibility.
+Moreover, the results of our analysis show the potential to extend findings in the existing literature.
+For example, we demonstrate that the distribution of COVID-19 misinformation susceptibility in the U.S. exhibits a certain degree of correlation with political leanings.